Common cold: Zinc

-Zinc supplements may shorten the duration of colds by up to 33% and reduce the severity of symptoms if supplementation begins within 24 hours of the onset of symptoms.
+Zinc supplements taken as pills may shorten the duration of colds by up to 33% and reduce the severity of symptoms if supplementation begins within 24 hours of the onset of symptoms.
 Some zinc remedies directly applied to the inside of the nose have led to the loss of the sense of smell.
 A 2017 review did not recommend the use of zinc for the common cold for various reasons; whereas a 2017 and 2018 review both recommended the use of zinc, but also advocated further research on the topic.

 Alternative medicine

 While there are many alternative medicines and Chinese herbal medicines supposed to treat the common cold, there is insufficient scientific evidence to support their use.

 As of 2015, there is weak evidence to support nasal irrigation with saline.
 There is no firm evidence that Echinacea products or garlic provide any meaningful benefit in treating or preventing colds.

 Vitamins C and D

 Vitamin C supplementation does not affect the incidence of the common cold, but may reduce its duration if taken on a regular basis.
 There is no conclusive evidence that vitamin D supplementation is efficacious in the prevention or treatment of respiratory tract infections.